johnoregan/cmdPost/docs/usage.md

 <dd>A date is required and must be in the format: <code>YYYY/MM/DD hh:mm:ss
 UTC[+-][1-12]</code>
 <ul><li>Seconds (<code>:ss</code>) and UTC offset (<code>UTC[+-][1-12]</code>)
 are optional.
-If no UTC information is specified, the local system's timezone is used.</li>
+If no UTC information is specified, the local system&rsquo;s timezone is used.</li>
 <li>The year must be a 4-digit number between 1000&ndash;9999.</li>
 <li>The month must be a 2-digit number between 01&ndash;12.</li>
 <li>The date must be a 2-digit number between 01&ndash;31.</li>